smora015/GameBoyEmulator/README.md

 ### Features
 - Supports all opcodes
 - Supports all CB-prefix Opcodes
+- Supports all interrupt routines (not fully tested)
+- Supports Timer and Divider counting (not fully tested)
-- Compatable with MBC1 cartridges
+- Compatibility with MBC1 cartridges

 #### To Do
-##### CPU Execution
-- Implement check for interrupts upon execution
-- Implement check for DI_Executed (disabled interrupt) before execution instructions

 ##### CPU Memory Access (Memory Bank Controller logic)
 - Finish up remaining MBC cartridge compatability

 ##### CPU Opcodes
 - Clean up opcode helper functions
 - Add comments for all opcodes to describe functionality
-- Revise opcodes $18, $20, $28, $30, $38, $E8, and $F8 to utilize signed 8-bit arithmetic instead of unsigned.
 - Finish up opcodes $F8, $08, and $10 to update the flags correctly

 ## PPU
 The picture processing unit of the GameBoy.
-These files contain the logic that decodes the PRG and CHR ROM data to enable the rendering the sprite and tile data, with direction from the CPU.
+These files contain the logic that decodes the ROM data to enable the rendering the sprite and tile data, with direction from the CPU.

 ### Features
 - Currently being implemented

 ## ROM Loading
 These files contain the logic that parses through the cartridge (ROM) information and partitions the data according to the format.
+Files are read either from commandline input- if none specified, it will default to a ROM that is hardcoded.

 ### Features
 - Supports .gb ROM file format
 - Allocates external ROM and RAM banks depending on MBC type definitions in the header

 ## Graphics
-- Simple Direct-media Layer (SDL) is utilized for video rendering, input, and sound (TBD.)
+These files contain the functions used for rendering pixels onto the screen.
+Simple Direct-media Layer (SDL) is utilized for video rendering, input, and sound (TBD.)
+A 256x256 pixel buffer is used to display all pixels onto the window.

 ## References
 - The GameBoy Pan docs